mfittko/sdd-blueprint/SLIDES_README.md

 # Slidev Presentation: From Idea to Production

-This presentation showcases the spec-driven development approach used in the **Großmutters Rezepte** project, demonstrating how GitHub Copilot and Model Context Protocol (MCP) were used to build a production-grade web application.
+This presentation showcases the spec-driven development approach demonstrated in this **SDD Blueprint** repository, explaining how GitHub Copilot and Model Context Protocol (MCP) enable production-grade web application development.

 ## Quick Start